 The Oberto, which is very close to being finished, needing just the dummy motor to be completed and installed, ran well.
 It popped right up on plane and moved deftly across the water.
 The only problem the boat had was when the driveline spun loose and was lost at the bottom of the casting pond.
-A new one has already been prepared and the boat will likely be ready to make its racing debut at the ERCU Gold Cup.
+A new one has already been prepared and the boat will likely be ready to make its ra

 Veteran boats the 1973 Red Man Too made a few passes of an imaginary course, as did the 1976 Miss Vernor's, and both looked good and ready for their next rounds of racing.
 Both will appear at the Gold Cup.